Take-YourTime/Operating-System/README.md

 > [English] | [繁體中文](README_zh-TW.md)

-This repository contains the four programming assignments from the **Operating System** course.
+This repository contains the four programming assignments from the Operating System course, including the implementation of simple shell, process scheduling and kernel programming of Minix-3.

 Below are the descriptions and implementation details for each assignment.

 ## HW1: Custom Simple Minix Shell Implementation